4.89% Fixed For Life Mortgages For Over 65s for 2026

 • People who have unspent criminal convictions for fraud or other dishonesty

-• People who are currently in court getting their home repossessed
+• People who are currently in court, getting their homes repossessed

 • Holiday homes with limited occupancy